kirankumarkv/Posture_Detection/README.md

 ---

-# Webcam-Based Upright Posture Detection System
+# Webcam-Based Posture Detection System

 This repository provides an end-to-end solution for detecting human sitting posture in real-time using a standard webcam.
 It utilizes **MediaPipe Pose** for landmark extraction and a hybrid **CNN-LSTM** deep learning model for high-accuracy classification.